ETH-Raphael-Bosshart/Introduction_to_Programming/README.md

 After clicking on the link, you'll see a button: "Submit Request".
 After clicking on it, you are going to receive a link to verify the request.
 Some time later you are able to download the data directly from link above.
 Make sure you do this prior running the code and to save the file on your desktop!

 ### Executing the program
-In this example here, we'll work with Anaconda-Navigator together with jupyter notebook.
+In this example here, we'll work with Anaconda Navigator together with jupyter notebook.
 To run the code successfully, follow the step-by-step instructions:
 * Open the Anaconda Navigator
 * Launch jupyter Notebook